hpi-swa-teaching/SVGMorph/README.md

 -fetching an arbitrary path via xlink: hhref does not work

--sometimes TextMorphs, when reduce in size, do not shrink but disappear upward
+-sometimes TextMorphs, when reduced in size, do not shrink but disappear upward from the field of view

 -when enlarging textMorph, size changes do not happen smoothly but rather sudden